manzik/itemizer/README.md

 	   git clone https://github.com/manzik/itemizer

-2. Open a terminal an navigate to the project's folder.
+2. Open a terminal and navigate to the project's folder.
 3. Copy `.env.example` to `.env`:

 	   cp .env.example .env